-4) Protocol for In-Person Proceedings:
+5) Protocol for In-Person Proceedings:

-- a) Judicial officers shall limit the number of persons and participants in the courtroom to less than 50 persons (including the judicial officer, clerks, deputies, attorneys, witnesses, professionals and parties) at all times, in compliance with state and local health department guidelines and may be subject to change if those guidelines are modified or additional guidelines are instituted by local public health agencies. - b) Judicial officers shall require all participants for an in-person proceeding maintain social distancing at all times (at least six feet apart from each other).
-Judicial officers are strongly encouraged to insist that all persons in the courtroom wear a face covering or mask. - c) All parties are encouraged to maximize the use of electronic means to permit the remote appearance of counsel, parties, witnesses, and other persons interested in the proceeding, even during in-person hearings, subject to the orders of the judicial officer. - d) A person who falls within the definition of "Vulnerable individuals" may request permission not to attend an in-person proceeding.
+- a) Judicial officers shall limit the number of persons and participants in the courtroom to less than 50 persons (including the judicial officer, clerks, deputies, attorneys, witnesses, professionals and parties) at all times, in compliance with state and local health department guidelines and may be subject to change if those guidelines are modified or additional guidelines are instituted by local public health agencies. - b) Judicial officers shall require all participants for an in-person proceeding maintain social distancing at all times (at least six feet apart from each other) and to wear a face covering or mask, unless an exception applies or the judicial officer allows the temporary lowering. - c) All parties are encouraged to maximize the use of electronic means to permit the remote appearance of counsel, parties, witnesses, and other persons interested in the proceeding, even during in-person hearings, subject to the orders of the judicial officer. - d) A person who falls within the definition of "Vulnerable individuals" may request permission not to attend an in-person proceeding.
 If the judicial officer is properly notified and concludes that the person is a Vulnerable individual, the judicial officer shall use caution and discretion prior to requiring the in-person attendance of that person in any in-person proceeding.
 Remote technology shall be used for Vulnerable individuals whenever possible.
-"Vulnerable individuals" include:

-- 1. Individuals who are 65 years or older; - 2.
+"Vulnerable individuals" include: - 1.
+Individuals who are 65 years or older; - 2.
 Individuals with chronic lung disease or moderate to severe asthma; - 3.
 Individuals who have serious heart conditions: - 4.
 Individuals who are immunocompromised; - 5.
 Pregnant women; - 6.
 Individuals determined to be high risk by a licensed healthcare provider